ifm/developerportal/v1.1.30/_sources/Firmware/ReleaseNotes/FW_1.0.x/FW_1.0.x_Release_Notes.md.txt

 + All cached information regarding prev. connected hardware and hardware calibration are erased
   + Next boot-up process will take longer as all calibration files are downloaded again
 + All existing logs are deleted, systemD journal configuration reset to volatile
-+ All docker containers are stopped and deleted.
++ All Docker containers are stopped and deleted.
 A Docker system prune is performed.

 ## ODS Application specific release notes: